 Albeit, probably not many as careless.

-Every situation can offer you something, if you wanna see it.
-And accept your role in it.
+Every romantic situation offers you something, if you want to see it.
+And accept your role within its creation and dissolution.

-The harsh truth I had to learn is that you cannot flirt, fuck or fictionalize yourself into a reality that you want.
+The harsh truth I took from W is that you cannot flirt, fuck or fictionalize yourself into a reality that you want.

 It is on me – to look up from the story I create – and compare it with the truth.